hagopjay/gcloud.map/gcloud.map.md

     Deployment --> CloudDeploy
 ```

-I'll create a comprehensive Mermaid diagram showing the major GCP technologies, their relationships, and associated gcloud commands.
+# a comprehensive Mermaid diagram showing the major GCP technologies, their relationships, and associated gcloud commands.

 ```mermaid
 graph TD